 Center on Privacy and Technology

-The Center on Privacy & Technology at Georgetown Law is a think tank focused on privacy and surveillance law and policy—and the communities they affect.
+The Center on Privacy & Technology at Georgetown Law is focused on privacy and surveillance law and policy—and the communities they affect.

 Privacy is not a luxury.
 It is a fundamental right under threat from both government and corporate surveillance, especially for historically marginalized people.
 Through research and advocacy, we challenge that surveillance and work towards a world where privacy protects everyone.